Meet FlyFin TaxGPT, Your A.I. Powered Tax-Assistant ️

 • There are key differences between standard deductions vs. itemizing deductions

 A tax deduction is something you can deduct or subtract from your taxable income.
-It lowers the amount of income you're taxed on and helps save you from paying more on your taxes.
-It means the same thing as tax write offs.
+It lowers the amount of income you're taxed on and helps save you from paying more 1099 tax.
+It means the same thing as tax write-offs.
 There are two types of self employment tax deductions: itemized and standard deductions.
 You can only choose one self employment tax deductions option out of these two.
 The standard deduction is a flat amount the IRS sets and is adjusted yearly based on inflation.
 The standard deduction amount depends on your income and filing status.
 The new standard deduction amounts were updated recently, thanks to the Tax Cuts and Jobs Act.

 On the other hand, itemizing deductions lowers your adjusted gross income (AGI).
 You’ll need to keep records of everything you’re itemizing as proof for the IRS.
 Records are things like medical bills, car-related receipts or insurance bills.